DimalMaloku1/DimalMaloku1/README.md

 # Backend .NET Developer | Web API | MVC

 👋 Hi there!
-I'm [Your Name], a passionate backend developer specializing in .NET technologies.
+I'm Dimal Maloku, a passionate backend developer specializing in .NET technologies.
 With a focus on building scalable and robust Web APIs and MVC applications, I strive to create efficient solutions that drive impactful user experiences.

 ## 🚀 Expertise